kiosk-exchange/kiosk/docs/intro/din.md

 # DIN

-A Decentralized Identification Number (DIN) is a unique 10-digit product identifier, similar to a [UPC](https://en.wikipedia.org/wiki/Universal_Product_Code) or [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number).
-The key difference is that DINs are not distributed by a centralized entity like [GS1](https://en.wikipedia.org/wiki/GS1).
-Instead, DINs are registered via a smart contract (see DINMarket), which was not possible before the blockchain.
+Each product on Kiosk is identified by a unique, 10-digit product code called a Decentralized Identification Number (DIN).
+Buyers use this number to indicate the product they would like to buy.

-The DINRegistry is a global contract that keeps a record of each registered DIN, along with its corresponding owner and market.
+The DINRegistry is a smart contract that keeps a record of each registered DIN, along with its corresponding owner and market.

 **`DINRegistry.sol`**
 ```cs